pamarovis/projektas1/README.md

 * JavaScript: Implements interactive functionality and task management.
 * Docker: Packages the application and its dependencies into a container for easy deployment and portability.

+### Running as Non-Root User
+To enhance security, the container is configured to run the application as a non-root user.
+This ensures a safer environment when running the application.

 ## How to Run the Project with Docker

 ### Prerequisites